n-kurasawa/vscode-ignore-prettier/README.md

 Add to `.prettierignore`.

 ```
-1. Open a file
+1. Open the file you want to add to `.prettierignore`
 2. CMD + Shift + P -> Ignore Prettier: Add
 ```

 Remove from `.prettierignore`.

 ```
-1. Open a file
+1. Open the file you want to remove from `.prettierignore`
 2. CMD + Shift + P -> Ignore Prettier: Remove
 ```